DaveParillo/cisc192-reader/src/chapter13/mergesort.rst

    they are face up the lowest cards are on top.
 Place both decks face up in front of you.

-#.
-Compare the top card from each deck and choose the lower one.
+#. compare the top card from each deck and choose the lower one.
 Flip it
    over and add it to the merged deck.

 #.
 Repeat step two until one of the decks is empty.
 Then take the